atuikhar/atuikhar/README.md

 - 👋 Hi, I’m @atuikhar
 - 👀 I’m interested in Web Dev , Programming and Everything Related to Technology.
 - 🌱 I’m currently learning FullStack Development
-- 💞️ I’m looking to collaborate on Everything.
+- 💞️ I’m looking to collaborate on OpenSource Projects.
 - 📫 How to reach me ->  atuikhar@gmail.com

 <!---